 1. Develop a Compelling Value Proposition

 Primarily, the potential of your conversion rate is established by the value proposition you present.
-A is the reason why your customers should bother buying from you, and in it you need to convince your audience that you can offer them something that they want.
+A value proposition is the reason why your customers should bother buying from you, and in it you need to convince your audience that you can offer them something that they want.
 Crafting an effective value proposition means reflecting on what makes your products, services, and company unique.
 You may need to refine your value proposition regularly before you find a way to articulate your value in an instantly credible and clear sentence.

 2. Continue to A/B Test

-Some of the biggest conversion gains you can achieve will come from - the process of using two versions of the same page or website and discovering which is the most effective.
+Some of the biggest conversion gains you can achieve will come from A/B testing - the process of using two versions of the same page or website and discovering which is the most effective.
 For online advertisers, A/B testing is one of the most reliable and efficient ways to discover which version of a call-to-action, graphic, or piece of page copy converts the most customers.
 If you're not sure where to start your testing, here are a few valuable places to consider: